 - If you want a more boozy glaze here is one tweaked from a 1973 article – mix together 1 cup powder sugar, 1 tablespoon orange juice and 1/2 tablespoons each of vodka and Galliano.

 - Don’t want to use the liqueur but still want to try the cake?
-Just increase the orange juice to 1 cup and then add 1 teaspoon vanilla extract and 1 tablespoon anise extract.
+Just increase the orange juice to 1 cup and then add 1 teaspoon vanilla extract and 1 teaspoon anise extract.
 It will mimic the strongest notes in Galliano.
 You can even add a teaspoon of orange extract if you want to bump the orange flavor up.

 “About the House: Round or Flank Steak Makes Good Beef Jerky”.
 The Atlanta Constitution.
 April 26, 1973.